henry-spanka/homebridge-freeathome/README.md

 * The accessories can only be controlled when your're at home in your local WiFi network.
 To manage your accessories remotely you need to setup an iPad/Homepod or Apple TV as a [Home Hub].

+# Tips & Tricks
+* Do not restart Homebridge if you are either updating the SysAp or an actuator as the accessory may be removed from HomeKit if it is not detected during discovery.
+* If the HomeKit UI does not respond to manual changes (switch pressed) or the accessory doesn't update itself try to disable myBuschJaeger and re-enable it in the SysAp Webinterface.

 # Help
 If you have any questions or help please open an issue on the GitHub project page.